tomershay100/MLP-MNIST-fashion-with-PyTorch/README.md

 ## Footnote:
 As you can see, there are several additional files.
-The files contain different graphs of different experiments of the program with some changes of the hyperparameters (e.g. learning rate, batch size, etc.) .
-In addition, it contains a report in the ``Hebrew language`` that explains the structure of the models (only ``'A'`` - ``'F'``).
+The files contain different graphs of different experiments of the program with some changes of the hyperparameters (e.g. learning rate, batch size, etc.).